1. Knowledge Base

 Once the persona's pain points and goals have been identified, the organisation must create a clear picture that showcases how the non-profit can help.
 Non-profit organisations must focus on the positive impact and the progress made towards the goals or cause, showcasing how the donations were invested and the impact made by the supporters and members.
 The organisation must consider the audience's point of view and focus on making their donors, members, and supporters feel valued throughout their journey and support for the non-profit.

-The common characteristics identified from research must be grouped to form the basis of each unique customer persona, turning insights into accurate personas for the organisation.
-Each persona created should have a name, a job title, a home, pain points, goals and other defining characteristics to make it seem as real as possible without getting too specific.
+Group your research into distinct audience types.
+Each persona should feel like a real person- with a name, job title, home, pain points, goals and other defining characteristics to make it seem as real as possible, without getting too specific.

 An example of a customer persona would be: